 Susan B. Anthony Legacy Dinner

-The Anthony Center for Women's Leadership presents its Lifetime Achievement Award and the women's scholarships and prizes annually at the Susan B. Anthony Legacy Dinner, held annually in early February.
+The Susan B. Anthony Center presents its Lifetime Achievement Award and the women's scholarships and prizes annually at the Susan B. Anthony Legacy Dinner, held annually in early February.
 The University of Rochester Women's Club co-sponsors the dinner and administers the Susan B. Anthony scholarship and prize.
 More information on the awards can be found here.

 Susan B. Anthony's friends and family first endowed a scholarship in her honor in 1900.
 The initial $1000 fund was enough to generate $50 a year to provide a full scholarship to a deserving woman student.
 In the 1920s, Lucy Anthony, Anthony's niece, made another donation to insure the fund would continue to meet the full cost of annual tuition and fees—$250.